xyb3rt/acme.vim/README.md

 	space is distributed equally among them.
 But each window is limited to the number of lines in its buffer and any saved space is given to the windows above.

+	A window can be moved to a new column by right-clicking its layout box.

 * Send text to commands: